polius/meteornext-docs/docs/guides/utils.md

 ### Full Exports

-This mode it's used to export entirely a database with all their objects (tables, views, triggers, functions, procedures).
+This mode is used to export entirely a database with all their objects (tables, views, triggers, functions, procedures).

 First choose the server and the database to be exported.

 ![alt text](../../assets/utils/exports/utils-exports-source.png "Exports - Source")

-In the next step you can choose some settings.
+In the next step, you can choose some settings.
 You can leave it as it is.
 Click CONTINUE.

 ![alt text](../../assets/utils/exports/utils-exports-full-setup.png "Exports - Setup")

 Notice that the **OBJECTS** step will be skipped since this one it's only used with the mode = Partial.
-After reviewing all fields click **EXPORT** and the process will start.
+After reviewing all fields, click **EXPORT** and the process will start.

 ![alt text](../../assets/utils/exports/utils-exports-full-overview.png "Exports - Overview")

 You will be redirected to another window showing the exporting process.
-When the process finishes the `DOWNLOAD EXPORT` button will appear.
-Click this button and you will be able to download it.
+When the process finishes, the `DOWNLOAD EXPORT` button will appear.
+Click this button, and you will be able to download it.

 ![alt text](../../assets/utils/exports/utils-exports-full-information.png "Exports - Information")

 ### Partial Exports

-This mode it's used to export only some tables of a database.
+This mode is used to export only some tables of a database.

 First choose the server and the database to be exported.

 ![alt text](../../assets/utils/exports/utils-exports-source.png "Exports - Source")

-In the next step you can choose some settings.
+In the next step, you can choose some settings.
 Choose the Partial mode.

 ![alt text](../../assets/utils/exports/utils-exports-partial-setup.png "Exports - Setup")

-Here you will been able to select which tables you want to export.
-Also you will be able to choose some optional settings to also export the triggers, routines and events.
+Here, you will be able to select which tables you want to export.
+Also, you will be able to choose some optional settings to also export the triggers, routines and events.

 ![alt text](../../assets/utils/exports/utils-exports-partial-objects.png "Exports - Objects")

 The last step will appear an overview.
-After reviewing all fields click **EXPORT** and the process will start.
+After reviewing all fields, click **EXPORT** and the process will start.

 ![alt text](../../assets/utils/exports/utils-exports-partial-overview.png "Exports - Overview")

 You will be redirected to another window showing the exporting process.
-When the process finishes the `DOWNLOAD EXPORT` button will appear.
-Click this button and you will be able to download it.
+When the process finishes, the `DOWNLOAD EXPORT` button will appear.
+Click this button, and you will be able to download it.

 ![alt text](../../assets/utils/exports/utils-exports-partial-information.png "Exports - Information")

 ### Infrastructure

-The underlying process of the Export is similar of how the Deployments work.
-Basically the export process is performed at the region where the destination server is located.
-In this way the delay between regions is avoided.
+The underlying process of the Export is similar to how the Deployments work.
+Basically, the export process is performed at the region where the destination server is located.
+In this way, the delay between regions is avoided.

 ![alt text](../../assets/deployments/architecture-complex.png "Architecture - Cross Region")

 To also reduce drastically the execution time needed to finish an export, all the process is performed in a single pipe and the file is automatically uploaded into Amazon S3.
 In this way the file to be exported is never downloaded to the disk.

-When the exporting process finishes a presigned URL is generated which we can use to download the file directly from Amazon S3.
+When the exporting process finishes, a presigned URL is generated which we can use to download the file directly from Amazon S3.

 ## Clones